 We will require substantial future capital in order to complete planned and future preclinical and clinical development for STK-001, STK-002 and other future product candidates, if any, and potentially commercialize these product candidates.
-Based upon our current operating plan, we believe that our cash, cash equivalents, marketable securities, and restricted cash of \$230.2 million as of December 31, 2022, together with the proceeds since December 31, 2022 from the Sales Agreement of \$44.7 million, will enable us to fund our operating expenses and capital expenditure requirements to the end of 2025.
+Based upon our current operating plan, we believe that our cash, cash equivalents and marketable securities of \$178.6 million as of March 31, 2024 together with the \$120.3 million of proceeds from our April 2024 public offering will enable us to fund our operating expenses and capital expenditure requirements at least to the end of 2025.
 We expect our spending levels to increase in connection with our preclinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to commercial launch, product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our licensing activities, our research and development programs or other operations.